top of page

 Holy Isle and Ferry

 Experience the thrill of a RIB (Rigid Inflatable Boat) tour around Arran.
-Lamlash Cruises offers exciting RIB trips that allow you to explore the island's coastline and spot wildlife
+Lamlash Cruises offers exciting RIB trips that allow you to explore the island's coastline and spot wildlife.
+Or, for a more sedate journey, they also offer a ferry service to

 Mogabout Tours